Seriously Risky Business Newsletter

 More hard security lessons from HAND-WAVY RUSSIASTUFF

-Vendors at the coal-face of investigations into UNC2452 (aka Holiday Bear) incidents continue to deliver some hard lessons for infosec, with Microsoft and FireEye both releasing some valuable analysis of the campaign.
+Vendors at the coal-face of investigations into UNC2452 (aka Holiday Bear) incidents continue to deliver some hard lessons for infosec, with Microsoft and FireEye both releasing some valuable analysis.

 FireEye-owned Mandiant also published an excellent summary [pdf] of the ways attackers leveraged corporate network access to swim upstream into Microsoft 365 (M365) accounts, which appears most often to have been their primary objective.
 In our view, that's become the defining characteristic of the whole HAND-WAVY operation.

-The Mandiant paper explores four paths UNC2452 took to access and extract data from M365 tenants without triggering multifactor authentication:
+The Mandiant paper explored four paths UNC2452 took to access and extract data from M365 tenants without triggering multifactor authentication:

 - The compromise of privileged accounts on a target’s internal network that were synchronised with administrator roles in M365.
 This would have been easy pickings against targets that followed "express" installations of Azure AD Connect and didn't alter the configuration afterwards.